 |General Electric Co||1.7028%|

 There are many factors that influence the S&P 500’s index price, both locally (in the USA) as well as from a global economic standpoint.
 With various country-wide economical shifts such as major events that happen almost monthly they will have an impact, such as the US Election that has just concluded in 2016.
 Brexit for example, and other political events have the ability to change market sentiment and this lends itself to changes in the index price.

 Another factor that will influence this index is in the import and export industry directly connected to supply and demand both locally and globally.
 Most investors that trade on this index need to keep abreast of the internal and external changes that will influence and affect even the smallest market move.
 This can easily be accessed by following the S&P trading charts and following trends of the components.

-Ensure you follow the economical benchmark changes that have a direct influence on the US stocks and indexes such as: Employment and unemployment rate, Gross Domestic Product figures, Interest Rate hikes or decreases, import and export regulations, political changes, etc. Major announcements and events can also be found updated on our economic calendar.
+Ensure you follow the economical benchmark changes that have a direct influence on the US stocks and indexes such as: Employment and unemployment rate, Gross Domestic Product figures, Interest Rate hikes or decreases, import and export regulations, political changes, the dollar index, etc. Major announcements and events can also be found updated on our economic calendar.